 Songdowon International Children's Camp, Wonsan

-Songowon International Children’s Camp opened in 1960 to help foster relationships worldwide.
+Songowon International Children’s Camp opened in 1960 to help foster relationships worldwide by hosting children from overseas for summer camps.

-Major rennovations on Kim Jong Un's request were completed in 2014 where the maximum capacity increased to 1,200 children.
+Major renovations on Kim Jong Un's request were completed in 2014 where the maximum capacity was increased to 1200 children.

 Children from all over the world can come to the camp and take part in the activities.